 Teaching Stress Management and Coping Strategies

-Lazarus and Folkman's work shows learners can refine coping strategies.
-Stress management skills are vital for wellbeing programmes.
-Learners using stress techniques handle academic and social pressures well.
-These learners show better emotional regulation and resilience (Lazarus & Folkman).
+Lazarus and Folkman found learners refine coping strategies.
+Stress management skills are vital for wellbeing programmes in schools.
+Learners using these techniques better handle academic and social pressures.
+These learners demonstrate better emotional regulation and resilience (Lazarus & Folkman).

 Stress management teaching needs both problem solving and emotion regulation.
 Teach relaxation and mindfulness quickly (Brown, 1977).
 Help learners spot their stress signs early (Lazarus & Folkman, 1984).
 Cognitive reframing helps challenge negative thoughts (Beck, 1979).
 This is useful during exams or social troubles (Meichenbaum, 1985).

 Embedding stress management into routines, rather than saving it for crises, works best.
 Start lessons with short breathing exercises.
 Use form time for stress-check chats.
-Make visual displays showing coping strategies (Brown, 2020).
-Encourage each learner to build a personal "stress toolkit" (Jones, 2021).
-This builds ownership and helps them use skills (Smith, 2022).
+Make visual displays showing coping strategies.
+Encourage each learner to build a personal "stress toolkit".
+This builds ownership and helps them use skills.

 Conclusion